 Progressive Farm Credit Services is part of the national Farm Credit System, which was created to provide American farmers with dependable credit from people they can trust.

 Progressive Farm Credit began a long history of "Making Things Grow" in Southeast Missouri back in 1917, with the establishment of the Farm Credit Loan Act of 1916.
 After the Farm Credit Act of 1933, there were several PCAs in our current trade area that, over the years, consolidated to achieve greater efficiencies.
 In 1992, the remaining two PCAs (Caruthersville PCA and the Sikeston PCA) merged to form PCA of Southeast Missouri.
 At the same time, this newly consolidated PCA entered into a Joint Management Agreement with the FLCA of Southeast Missouri.
-Under joint management, each association maintained their own Board of Directors and separate stock ownership; however, they shared a single senior management team and shared branch employees, as well.
+Under joint management, each association maintained their own Board of Directors and separate stock ownership; however, they shared a single senior leadership team and shared branch employees, as well.

 In 2001, the Production Credit Association of Southeast Missouri and the Federal Land Credit Association of Southeast Missouri, having been under joint management since 1992, merged to form an Agricultural Credit Association (ACA) with PCA and FLCA subsidiaries.
 They also adopted a new name: Progressive Farm Credit Services.